databricks/spark-training/ampcamp/realtime-processing-with-spark-streaming.md

 <p class="alert alert-warn">
 <i class="icon-info-sign">    </i>
-If you can't find the streaming directory, download and unzip the following zip file in your `[usb root directory]` directory: <a href="https://github.com/databricks/training/raw/sparkSummit2014/streaming/streaming_download.zip" target="_blank">streaming.zip</a></p>
+If you can't find the streaming directory, you skipped an important part of the
+<a href="getting-started.html#additional-required-download">Getting Started instructions</a>.
+Go back and complete those instructions before continuing</a></p>

 <div class="sidebar">
 <p style="font-size:1.2em"><b>What is SBT?</b></p>